Bob Dawson (television host): Early and personal life

 Dawson was born in Des Moines, Iowa on May 9, 1924, the son of Leland Wayne and Lillian Opal Dawson.
-After high school he attended Drake University and the American Institute of the Air studying Radio Broadcasting.
-Dawson served his country in the U.S. Army during World War II as an Artillery Sergeant where he received the Bronze Star.
+After high school he attended Drake University and the American Institute of the Air, studying Radio Broadcasting.
+Dawson served his country in the U.S. Army during World War II as an Artillery Sergeant, where he received the Bronze Star.

-Throughout the years Dawson worked a variety of jobs.
+Throughout the years, Dawson worked a variety of jobs.
 Following the war, he worked as the morning DJ at KCBC and as an on-air announcer at KGTV in Des Moines.
 He later moved to Eau Claire where he worked at WEAU for 24 years, then in public relations at the Eau Claire Consumer's Cooperative for 11 years.
 Dawson worked for a short time at Luther Hospital and was elected to serve on the Eau Claire County Board for several years.

 Television career

 In 1954, Dawson began working at WEAU, a Wisconsin television station.
 Dawson was the meteorologist during newscasts.
 Dawson created the Sheriff Bob program for the station in 1954.
 The show ran for about 25 years and featured a live studio audience of children.
-Dawson also visited children in area hospitals boosting their spirits and making them smile.
+Dawson also visited children in area hospitals, boosting their spirits and making them smile.

 Death and honors

 Dawson died in 2014 at the age of 90.
 He is interred at Rest Haven Cemetery.

-In 2007, the Eau Claire County Board recognized Dawson and named him as 'Honorary Sheriff.'
+In 2007, the Eau Claire County Board recognized Dawson and named him 'Honorary Sheriff.'
 A documentary was produced about Sheriff Bob's life and aired on public television stations.